ClintH/ixfx-demos/_readmes/code-style.md

 }
 ```

-## `useState()`
+## `use()`

-In the sketches, the convention is that `useState()` makes use of whatever is in the state.
+In the sketches, the convention is that `use()` makes use of whatever is in the state.
 It might be to pan audio, draw on the canvas, update the HTML of an element or whatever.
-In the case of animation, it's typical then for `useState` to be called at a high rate using `window.requestAnimationFrame` or similar.
+In the case of animation, it's typical then for `use()` to be called at a high rate using `window.requestAnimationFrame` or similar.

 The key here is that updating the state and using the state are two separated.
 This gives some advantages:
 * Updating/using can be desynchronised.
 Eg using state at a high rate while animating the canvas, while updating state at the rate that which events happen
 * The flow of the sketch becomes clearer.
 When & where data is being ingested & processed, and when & where it's used.
 * Where possible, computations are done once and assigned to state rather than being recomputed for each update
-* Testing and debugging is easier because fake data can be put into the state and `useState` won't need to be changed
+* Testing and debugging is easier because fake data can be put into the state and `use()` won't need to be changed

-Code within `useState` should ideally:
+Code within `use()` should ideally:
 * Never modify the state
 * Only access `state` and `settings`
 * Avoid computation.
 Rather, it _consumes_ computed results stored in `state`.